 Statement of Intent

-History at Heddington will equip children with a coherent, chronological understanding of the history of Britain from prehistoric times to the modern day.
-As well as key periods of British history, children will explore, compare and contrast a range of ancient civilizations from the wider world and understand the ways in which they have shaped life today.
-As historians, children will analyse a range of sources and conduct enquiries to construct their own interpretations of the past.
+History at Heddington will equip children with a coherent, chronological understanding of the history of Britain from prehistoric times to the modern day, alongside developing empathy with people from our past.
+As well as key periods of British history, children will compare and contrast a rage of ancient civilisations from the wider world and understand the ways in which they have shaped life today.
+Children will explore influential events and people, and the commitment of these significant people throughout history.
+As historians, children will analyse a range of sources and conduct their own interpretations of the past.
 They will gain a rich vocabulary to help them to communicate their understanding of the historical periods studied and, where appropriate, explore the influences and echoes of these periods in our locality.
 During each unit taught, children will have the opportunity to explore the lasting legacy of those who have come before us.